The STEM Experiential Learning Journey

 Peripherals are the sensing and activating devices at the boundaries of the digital world.
 Without them the digital world would be blind, deaf, mute and immobile.

 Peripherals compatible with the plug-and-play digital ecosystem on our technology platform have been identified and can be searched on the Peripherals Index page.
 Where appropriate, a simple visual programme is included in the description to demonstrate the peripheral’s operation.

 We have chosen the Kookaberry single board computer (SBC) as the best currently available technology platform to support our teaching resources.
 It enables us to provide richer experiential learning outcomes than other comparable SBC's due to its screen and onboard USB memory.

 MicroPython Code Editors

-AustSTEM commissioned the creator of MicroPython, Damien George, to write both a text based (KookIDE) and a graphical based (KookaBlockly) editor for the MicroPython code resident on the Kookaberry.
+We commissioned the Australian creator of MicroPython, Damien George, to write both a text based code editor (KookIDE), and a visual programming language code editor (KookaBlockly) for the MicroPython compiler which is resident on our technology platform.

 They are included, together with a Teacher's Window file which mirrors the platform's screen on an attached computer, in a set of files called KookaSuite which can be found on GitHub but most conveniently downloaded from within KookaManager.